near/one-million-tps/README.md

 To use the smaller network:
 * Instead of using terraform from the `onemilnet-official` folder, use the one in `onemilnet-small`
 * export `CASE=cases/forknet/4-shards/` instead of `CASE=cases/forknet/70-shards/`
+* Use `--select-partition 1/4` instead of `--select-partition 1/140` when uploading the binary

 Keep in mind that the 4-node network can't run at the same time as the 70-node network.
 Destroy the previous network before creating a new one.